 you locate the right testicle.
 Roll the testicle gently but firmly between your

-thumb and fingers of both hands, carefully exploring the surface for lumps.
+thumb and fingers of both hands.
+Check the surface carefully for lumps.
 The

-skin over the testicle moves freely, making it easy to feel the entire surface
+skin over the testicle moves freely, so it is easy to feel the whole surface

-of the testicle.
-Repeat the procedure for the other side, lifting your left leg
+Repeat the process on the other side.
+Lift your left leg

-and examining your left testicle.
-Feel the entire surface of both
+and check your left testicle.
+Feel the whole surface of both

 or painful when pressed.

-hard, and the surface should be very smooth, without any lumps or bumps.
+hard.
+The surface is very smooth, without any lumps or bumps.
 The

 spongy, tube-shaped structure (epididymis) may be felt on the top and down the

 back side of each testicle.
-One testicle (usually the left) may hang slightly
+One testicle (usually the left) may hang a little

-lower than the other, and one testicle may be slightly larger than the other.
+lower than the other.
+One testicle may be a little larger than the other.